hackffm/Single_WS2812_Bitbang_Write/README.md

-# WS2812 Bitbang — Single LED driver
+# WS2812 Bitbang Write — Single LED driver for WS2812(B) based RGB-LEDs (also known as NeoPixels)

 Library that provides the simple function ws2812Write(pin, color) to set the color of **a single** WS2812 LED without prior initialization and without any special peripherial hardware requirements (no Timer, RMT, IRQ, DMA...) by using bitbang output.
 Currently ESP MCUs are supported.